BitClip/BitClip/README.md

 [![Stories in Ready](https://badge.waffle.io/BitClip/BitClip.png?label=ready&title=Ready)](https://waffle.io/BitClip/BitClip)

-#BitClip:
+#BitClip
-### The most easy-to-use client-side Bitcoin wallet on the internet.
+#### The most easy-to-use client-side Bitcoin wallet on the internet.

-# Just got into Bitcoin and need a secure, light-weight wallet?
+## Just got into Bitcoin and need a secure, light-weight wallet?

 Download BitClip!
 We got tired of clunky wallets with a bazillion form fields.